© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Trellech Cross Cross-Base is a scheduled monument protected by Cadw under reference MM108.
 View the official record →

-Trellech Cross Cross-Base is a medieval stone monument located in Monmouthshire, Wales, consisting of the base structure that once supported a standing cross.
+Trellech Cross-Base is a medieval stone monument situated in the parish of Trellech in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM108.

 Trellech Cross Cross-Base dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Trellech Cross Cross-Base is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM108.